hamid814/react-router-animation/README.md

 ## Router Animation

-animate when transitionning between different routes, with use of `react-router` and `react-transition-group`
+animate React apps when transitionning between different routes, with use of `react-router` and `react-transition-group`